One Hundredth Anniversary

 Rev. Tomasz Sztuber, Pastor

-Father Tomasz Sztuber is the Pastor of St. Stanislaus Church.
-Born and educated in Poland, Rev. Tomasz Sztuber was ordained to the priesthood in 1986, in Poland.
+Father Tomasz Sztuber is the Pastor of St. Stanislaus Kostka Church.
+Born and educated in Poland, Rev. Sztuber was ordained to the priesthood in Poland in 1986.
 He asked his Bishop to become a missionary priest and was sent to the Missionary Center in Warsaw, in 1988.
-In October, 1989, he went to Zambia and later on to Transkai (now Rep. of South Africa).
+In October, 1989, he went to Zambia and later on to Transkei (now Rep. of South Africa).
 He worked among the Zulu people for 15 years.
-After that he came to USA and was stationed first in Norwich (Diocese of Norwich), next at Sacred Heart parish in New Britain (Archdiocese of Hartford), and then at St. Casimir and Immaculate Conception in Terryville.
-On February 12, 2018 he became the pastor of St. Stanislaus parish, Bristol.
+After that he came to the USA and was stationed first in Norwich (Diocese of Norwich), next at Sacred Heart parish in New Britain (Archdiocese of Hartford), and then at St. Casimir and Immaculate Conception in Terryville.
+On February 12, 2018 he became the pastor of St. Stanislaus Kostka Parish in Bristol.
+Privately, Pastor enjoys reading, walks and playing his accordion!